NanoComp/meep/doc/docs/FAQ.md

 ### Why are there artifacts in the permittivity grid when two geometric objects are touching?

 Subpixel averaging affects pixels that contain **at most one** object interface.
 If a boundary pixel contains two object interfaces, Meep punts in this case because the analytical calculations for the material filling fraction are too messy to compute and brute-force numerical integration is too slow.
 Instead, subpixel averaging just uses the ε at the grid point.
 Sometimes if a grid point falls exactly on the boundary there are roundoff effects on which (if any) object the point lies within; you can eliminate some such artifacts by slightly padding the object sizes (e.g. by `1e-8`) or by specifying your geometry in some other way that doesn't involve exactly coincident.

+### Can subpixel averaging be applied to a user-defined material function?

+No. Subpixel averaging is only performed for [`GeometricObject`](Python_User_Interface.md#geometricobject)s (e.g. `Cylinder`, `Block`, `Prism`, etc.) where the material filling fraction and normal vector of boundary pixels, which are used to form the effective permittivity, can be computed analytically.
+Computing these quantities using adaptive numerical integration is too slow.
+As a result, simulations involving a discontinuous `material_function` may require higher spatial resolution for accurate results.

 Usage: Performance
 ----------------------------